 If, however the payment includes an amount that is “expressly referable” to overtime hours as remuneration for overtime worked then the payment for overtime will not be OTE.
-(Superannuation Guarantee Ruling SGR 2009/2 )
+(Superannuation Guarantee Ruling SGR 2009/2)

-The ATO has issued an administratively binding advice which is on the ATO website.
-The reference number is 1012597896867.

-While this advice is specific to the employer who sought the advice it is useful to ascertain how the ATO might interpret the situation.
-If you want absolute certainty then you should seek your own private ruling from the ATO.

-The advice states that if the hours which are ordinary time hours are clearly specified in an IFA then superannuation need only be paid on these hours not on all of the hours worked.

-This is because the IFA does not alter the hours which are ordinary hours of work but rather varies the rate of pay for the overtime hours and those hours.

 if you wish to pay superannuation on the 38 hours worked not the hours inclusive of overtime then Sample Clause 3.4 should be included in the IFA.
-It has been drafted to comply with SGR 2009/2 and the ATO Advice to ensure that the overtime hours are ‘expressly referable”.
+It has been drafted to comply with SGR 2009/2 to ensure that the overtime hours are ‘expressly referable”.
 The spreadsheet which you will attach to the IFA will also identify the overtime hours.

 NOTE 3